 - If there are distractions or sensations (like leg pain), focus on it by thinking, “With my ears, I am hearing…” or “With my legs I am feeling…”.

-We also learned about other mediation poses, such as standing, laying down, and even walking.
-Lars liked the laying down pose, but I got the most benefit out of the sitting pose.
+We also learned about other mediation poses, such as standing, laying down, and even walking. our son liked the laying down pose, but I got the most benefit out of the sitting pose.
 The walking meditation was my least favorite.
 I naturally have a long stride, so when I walk with very small steps, it tends to bother my back.
 That night we had a total of four sessions.
 I’m glad to say that the last sitting session was very good.

 Our dinner was very simple vegetarian Pad Thai dish, and slices of watermelon.
 Prior to eating, we recited sentences to help us reflect on the food that we were about to eat.
 I guess you could call them prayers, but that doesn’t seem like the right word.
 In the food hall, there was no talking, other than the aforementioned prayers, so we all ate in silence.
 The food was pretty good, and it was a buffet style, so I went back for seconds on the Pad Thai, and thirds on the watermelon.

 After our last meditation session of the evening, our monk explained that we go to sleep early (~9PM) as we would be getting up very early (5AM).
 He also explained that if we didn’t turn on our light when he started banging the bell, he would stand directly outside our door banging the bell louder and louder.
 5AM!
 I haven’t seen 5AM on purpose for a long time.
-Once we were in our room getting ready for bed, I could tell Lars was a bit on the bored side.
+Once we were in our room getting ready for bed, I could tell our son was a bit on the bored side.
 I only had my phone, but didn’t bring my charger.
 Cell connectivity was very limited, so I couldn’t even browse the internet.

-At 9:30, I asked Lars if we should just turn out the lights.
+At 9:30, I asked our son if we should just turn out the lights.
 He agreed, and I fell asleep a lot faster than I anticipated.
 When I heard the noise, it felt like I had only been asleep a few hours.
 I checked my watch, and it was 12:00…and I had only been asleep a few hours.
 The noise the awoke me was one of those stupid lizards, so I went back to sleep.

 Sleeping at the Meditation Retreat Chiang Mai